Otiel/CoDServerWatcher/README.md

 Installation
 ------------

-1. If you simply don't care about the sources, download the last version from the [releases](https://github.com/Otiel/CoDServerWatcher/releases) page as a zip file.
+1. If you simply don't care about the sources, download the latest version from the [releases](https://github.com/Otiel/CoDServerWatcher/releases) page as a zip file.
 2. Make sure the following files are located in the same folder:
     * `CoDServerWatcher.exe`,
     * `CoDServerWatcher.ini`,